 All right, news roundup, information overload hour, Sean Hannity show.

-And I think it was one of the funniest things we've ever played.
+So last night on TV, we played a video, and I think it was one of the funniest things we've ever played.

-It's this guy, he's in a bagel shop and he's having this meltdown.
+It's this guy, he's in a bagel shop, and he's having this meltdown.

 Linda shows this to me yesterday in front of the entire team.